Tables

 -

-Columns that have no importance setting (None
+Columns that have no importance setting (None) but

 containing a semantic key are considered of High

-importance (also when used in a FieldGroup
+importance (also when used in a FieldGroup).

 -

-importance setting are hidden first
+Columns with a Low importance setting are hidden first

 on smaller screens, followed by columns with the settings

-(default) and Medium
+None (default) and Medium.

 XML